Traditional Slovenian Food: A Regional Guide to the Country’s Tastiest Foods

-When we first visited Slovenia with the intention of eating local foods and then writing a guide about the food we gobbled down, we had no idea just how challenging it would be.
+When we first visited Slovenia with the intention of eating local foods and then writing a Slovenian Food Guide about all the delicious food we gobbled down, we had no idea just how challenging it would be.
 You might think the opposite given its small size, but with so many unique variations of essentially the same traditional foods shared (and influenced) by neighboring countries as well, trying to understand Slovenian food let alone write about it is no easy task!

-In part, because we were reminded that food around the world is always regional.
+In part, because we were reminded again that food around the world is always regional.
 Just as there’s no such thing as Italian food, or American food, or Japanese food — Slovenia is no exception, even if it is a small country.
-Given its small size (just 2 million residents and 7,800 square miles — roughly the size of south Florida) the regional variation among Slovenian food is vast.
-And there are several reasons for that.
+Given its size (just 2 million residents and 7,800 square miles — roughly the size of south Florida) the regional variation among Slovenian food is vast.

 Regional Variations on Slovenian Food